• Skip to primary navigation

 They have an amazing crunch and hold up well to even the heartiest of dips.

 This recipe is easily adaptable to make as many chips as you might need or as many as you want to eat.
-Serve with your favorite dips like this hot bean dip and this smoked buffalo chicken dip!
+Serve with your favorite dips like this cream cheese bean dip, 7-layer dip, and black bean salsa.

-If you like making your own chips, check out these baked pita chips!
+If you enjoy making your own chips, check out these baked pita chips!

 Ingredients for baked tortilla chips